Progressives out to oust ’20 House Dems try to focus fervor

 “You end up losing seats based on litmus tests,” said former Rep. Steve Israel, D-N.Y., a former DCCC chairman.

-Looking to thwart progressives, DCCC Chairwoman Cheri Bustos, D-Ill., wrote private consultants earlier this year that her committee won’t conduct business with firms that work with primary challengers to sitting Democrats.
+Looking to thwart progressives and other challengers, DCCC Chairwoman Cheri Bustos, D-Ill., wrote private consultants earlier this year that her committee won’t conduct business with firms that work with primary challengers to sitting Democrats.
 She said the DCCC’s “core mission” includes protecting incumbents.

 Bustos and others say because much of the committee’s budget comes from dues paid by House Democrats, it shouldn’t work with firms that try unseating those same incumbents.